Jan 05, 2022 | Flooring Canada

 Laminate floor design has come a long way and is now almost indistinguishable from real hardwood.
 So, if you love the look of hardwood but want something that costs less and requires less maintenance, check out laminate floor styles.
 They have insulation like vinyl floors, so they warm up a little bit faster for your bare feet.
 You can easily add an extra layer of insulation during installation.
 But be careful if you live in a wet climate: If water seeps in where the laminate meets the wall, the planks tend to expand and warp.
 Once that happens, they’ll need to be replaced.

 If you are still unsure about the right flooring material for your climate, there’s no one better to ask than your local flooring expert.
-Every Flooring Canada is locally owned and operated, so you can rest assured that our flooring professionals know the best floors for your home’s climate.
+Every Flooring America is locally owned and operated, so you can rest assured that our flooring professionals know the best floors for your home’s climate.